How Do Doctors Evaluate Elmiron Eye Concerns? Key Follow-Up Questions

 What are the symptoms of Elmiron-associated pigmentary maculopathy?

-What is the risk timeline for developing pigmentary maculopathy from Elmiron?
+What is the typical timeline for developing pigmentary maculopathy after starting Elmiron?

 Does submitting information create an attorney-client relationship?